jasp-stats/jasp-desktop/Resources/Help/analyses/regressionlinearbayesian.md

 #### Prior:
 Prior distribution for regression coefficients.
 Choices include

-- *AIC*
+- *AIC*: Compare models using the Akaike Information Criterion.
-- *BIC*
+- *BIC*: Compare models using the Bayesian Information Criterion.
-- *EB-global*: Global Empirical Bayes estimates of g in Zellner’s g-prior and model probabilities.
+- *EB-global*: Global Empirical Bayes estimates of g in Zellner-Siow g-prior and model probabilities.
 Uses an EM algorithm to find a common or global estimate of g, averaged over all models.
 When it is not possible to enumerate all models, the EM algorithm uses only the models sampled under EB-local.
-- *EB-local*: Uses the MLE of g from the marginal likelhood within each model.
+- *EB-local*: Uses the MLE of g from the marginal likelihood within each model.
 - *g-prior*: Zellner's g-prior
 - *Hyper-g*: A mixture of g-priors where the prior on g/(1+g) is a Beta(1, alpha/2) as in Liang et al (2008).
 This uses the Cephes library for evaluation of the marginal likelihoods and may be numerically unstable for large n or R2 close to 1.
 Default choice of alpha is 3
 - *Hyper-g-Laplace*:  Same as *Hyper-g* but uses a Laplace approximation to integrate over the prior on g.